Camps & Retreats

 Purple Peaks Retreat

-This 3-day, 2-night retreat at the Ponderosa Pines and Retreat Center in Larkspur, Colorado, supports and encourages young adults to build confidence, friendships, and life skills while living with epilepsy.
+This 3-day, 2-night retreat at YMCA at Snow Mountain Ranch in Granby, Colorado supports and encourages young adults to build confidence, friendships, and life skills while living with epilepsy.

 Activities include yoga, archery, art expression, meditation, and Ask the Doc with an epileptologist.